Management Consulting Manager,

 "I’m fascinated by behavioral and cultural change; I help companies look at where they are now and where they want to be in the future."

-I help clients in the financial services sector manage large-scale change from a people perspective.
+I help clients manage large-scale change from a people perspective.
 That could mean looking at how companies communicate with their people, or whether the right training is in place.
 Or it could mean working with management to drive key strategies and activities to support and adopt new behaviors and ways of working.

 Behavioral and cultural change is something that fascinates me.
 It’s about looking at where a company is now and where they want to be in the future.
 And how does it get there?
 Are employees living the clients’ values and sharing the same mindset to achieve their plans?